 Speaking of seasons, weather is another contributing high home humidity source.
 This may be fairly obvious, but hotter states in subtropical climates such as Florida or Georgia on average have higher indoor humidity levels than states in colder climates.

-With so many potential sources and factors causing high home humidity, how can you decrease moisture levels?
-Here are a couple ways to minimize hot and sticky air in your home.
+With so many potential sources and factors contributing to high home humidity levels, how can you decrease indoor moisture?
+Here are a couple of ways to minimize sticky air in your home.

 - Ventilation: Ensure your home is properly ventilated, particularly in moist areas (e.g., kitchens, bathrooms and laundry rooms).
-Make sure to turn on ceiling fans and localized exhaust fans which are examples of spot ventilation.
+Make sure to turn on ceiling fans and localized exhaust fans.
 If your home is really struggling, consider adding a whole-home mechanical ventilation system for consistent fresh air circulation.

 - Weatherstripping: Apply weatherstripping to windows and doors to create an airtight seal that prevents air from escaping and outdoor humidity from entering.
 (Keep in mind, airtight homes are another reason to consider mechanical ventilation!)

-- AC Unit Size: Ensure that your air conditioning unit or system is appropriately sized based on the square footage of your home.
-Remember, an air conditioning unit that is too large will open the door to high humidity.
+- AC Unit Size: Appropriately size your air conditioning unit based on the square footage of your home.

-- Caulking: Apply caulking to areas that are frequently exposed to moisture (e.g., bathtubs, sinks, toilets and faucets).
+- Caulking: Caulk areas frequently exposed to moisture (e.g., bathtubs, sinks, toilets and faucets).
 You may want to consider caulking windows as well.

-- Insulation: Ensure that the walls of your home are properly insulted in order to prevent air from escaping or entering through holes and cracks.
+- Insulation: Ensure that the walls of your home are properly insulated in order to prevent air from escaping or entering through holes and cracks.

 - Dehumidifier: A dehumidifier works to reduce high home humidity, as the name implies.
-Portable dehumidifiers should be placed in a sealed room, away from walls or objects.
-These conditions ensure that the humidity in that room is effectively reduced.
+Place portable dehumidifiers in a sealed room, away from walls or objects.
+This effectively reduces the humidity in a room.
 However, whole-home dehumidifiers decrease indoor moisture levels throughout the entire home in one fell swoop.
 They are a simple addition to your existing HVAC system, and prove their usefulness year round.

 Whichever option or IAQ solutions you pursue for your space, whole-home humidity control has many benefits.
-For both health and home benefits, consider a dehumidifier to lower home humidity levels.
+For improved health and home comfort, consider a dehumidifier for your space.